-5.1 The Neighbourhood Plan makes provision for new housing in accordance with the content of the emerging Local Plan provision for at least 14,720 new
+5.1 The Neighbourhood Plan makes provision for new housing in accordance with the content of the emerging Local Plan provision for at least 14,720 new homes across the whole borough between 2017 and 2033.
+Approximately half of this provision were already in the pipeline at the time the emerging Local Plan was

-- 5.2 The Neighbourhood Plan does not seek to undermine the level of housing growth proposed in the emerging Local Plan, rather it adds greater certainty as to what matters to the local community when considering the type and location of new homes. - 5.3 Of particular relevance is emerging Local Plan Policy SS12a, as reproduced below, which identifies two large sites for housing development, at Dawes Lane and at Brierley Paddocks.
+- prepared.
+Policy SG2 and its associated table identifies that allocations for 200 additional homes are made for West Mersea.
+These allocations were determined by the Borough Council following a careful consideration of sites in their Strategic Housing and Employment Land Availability Assessment. - 5.2 The Neighbourhood Plan does not seek to undermine the level of housing growth proposed in the emerging Local Plan, rather it adds greater certainty as to what matters to the local community when considering the type and location of new homes.
+These allocations were determined by the Borough Council following a careful consideration of sites in their Strategic Housing and Employment Land Availability Assessment. - 5.3 Of particular relevance is emerging Local Plan Policy SS12a, as reproduced below, which identifies two large sites for housing development, at Dawes Lane and at Brierley Paddocks.